Somerset Quarry

 Hume City Council

-Hume City Council have responsibility for the roads and land outside of the work authority boundary, as well as some aspects of the planning permission.
-This includes:
+Hume City Council has responsibility for the roads and land outside of the work authority boundary.
+Relevant issues include:

 • mud or erosion of the roads around the boundary